mlflow/mlflow/docs/source/rest_api.rst

 | ``2.0/preview/mlflow/experiments/create`` | ``POST``    |
 +-------------------------------------------+-------------+

-Creates an new Experiment with a given name and returns the ID of the newly created experiment.
+Create an experiment with a name.
+Returns the ID of the newly created experiment.
-Backend validates that another experiment with the same name does not already exist.

-Fails if another experiment with the same name already exists.
+Validates that another experiment with the same name does not already exist and fails if another experiment with the same name already exists.